How Much Compensation Can I Claim For A Delayed Flight?

 You can claim up to £520 per passenger in flight delay compensation if your flight arrived at its destination at least 3 hours late and the delay was the airline’s fault and not an “extraordinary circumstance.”

-Alternatively, use our flight delay compensation checker and find out instantly if you qualify for compensation.
+Add your flight details to our flight delay compensation checker and find out instantly if you can claim for compensation.

 Flight Distance Less than 3 hours 3 hours or more More than 4 hours Never arrived